 The laughing kookaburra is the largest of the kingfisher group of birds.
 The scientific name for laughing kookaburras is Dacelo novaeguineae.
-The laughing kookaburra is called guganigine by the local Darug inhabitants of the Sydney basin.
+The laughing kookaburra is called guganigine by the Darug people of the Sydney basin.

 Laughing kookaburras are carnivorous and use their strong large beaks to catch a wide variety of prey.
 They will eat small snakes, lizards, fish, small birds, rodents, worms and insects.